 If you’ve ever looked around at your family or colleagues and thought “None of you have the slightest idea what’s going on in my head right now” then you’ve had a glimpse of isolation.

-On a deeper level, and when it continues, it can be a really horrible feeling to shift.
+When it continues, it can be a tough feeling to shift.
 It’s really hard to make positive changes in your life or feel motivated by your day to day when you don’t feel like you have anyone in your life who understands you.

 So if you are feeling isolated – or just in need of some support – here are our suggestions.